All in One View

 We can see:

-These differences need to be standardised before analysis — for example, converting all values to lowercase and replacing shorthand terms with full words.
+These differences need to be standardised before analysis, for example by converting all values to lowercase and replacing shorthand terms with full words.

 Challenge 1: Can you find any inconsistencies or problems with data entered into a spreadsheet?